stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “I'm sure the circles will be very effective,” he said, a little clumsily.

 “I'm glad one of us is,” she whispered harshly.
 “The last one didn't even slow the creature down.
-I doubt these are going to do anything at all, and Georgie is going to....”
+I doubt these are going to do anything at all, and Georgie is going to….”

 She tailed off.